FORESTS AND WATERSHED HEALTH

 To understand why SRP is so involved, it's first important to understand why forest health matters to Greater Phoenix as a whole.

-Forests in northern Arizona are the lifeblood of SRP's water supply.
+Forests in northern and eastern Arizona are the lifeblood of SRP's water supply.
 The runoff from rain and snow that fall on those forests flows downstream, filling reservoirs on the Salt and Verde rivers.

 When those forests are healthy, they protect winter snowpack, preventing it from melting too fast.
-And they filter runoff so that water flowing into reservoirs is clean and relatively free of sediment.
+They also filter runoff so that water flowing into reservoirs is clean and relatively free of sediment.

 Scorched forests do the opposite, exposing snow to excessive sunlight, which causes it to melt more quickly.
 Runoff from fire-scarred areas drains into SRP's reservoirs and brings with it ash and debris.
 This waste settles at the base of the dams, reducing reservoir capacity and affecting water quality.